nylas/nylas-api-demo/README.md

 # Nylas API Demo App

 The Nylas email & calendar APIs power applications with email and scheduling features from any inbox in the world.
+The demo app is live at [https://nylas-sales-demo.herokuapp.com/]( https://nylas-sales-demo.herokuapp.com/), contact sales@nylas.com for a demo!

 ## How to run the Backend